ejwillemse/BAN313/chapter3.md

 * `cardLoad`: whether the passenger had to load money on his or her card using the terminal-teller, which is either `TRUE` if the loaded money, or `FALSE` if they did not.
 * `origin`: the station where the passenger first got on the train, and limited to \{`Pretoria`, `Centurion`, `Midrand`, `Marlboro`, `Sandton`, `Rosebank`, `Park`, `Rhodesfield`, `OR-Tambo`\}

-For the first part of this question, analyse the distribution of the number of passenger arriving per minute and identify the distribution that best describes this variable.
+For the first part of this question, analyse the distribution of the number of passengers arriving per minute and identify the distribution that best describes this variable.
 In the following parts we will find the key parameters of the distribution and use the distribution function to answer some basic planning support questions.

 *** =instructions

 1. Determine the number of customers that arrived within each minute interval and assign your answer to `nArrivePerMin`.
 Note that you have to calculate the number of customers that arrived during each minute interval in the dataset.
 This can be done using the `table` command, but take care to calculate it over each unique day, hour and minute combination, otherwise the command will sum the number of arrivals within the minute interval over different hours and days.
-2. Analyse the distribution of the number of passenger arriving per minute using the `hist()` function and by playing around with `breaks` parameter.
+2. Analyse the distribution of the number of passengers arriving per minute using the `hist()` function and by playing around with `breaks` parameter.

 *** =hint